MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

 ---
 lab:
     title: 'Perform Inference using Azure Machine Learning'
-    module: 'Build AI apps with Azure Database for PostgreSQL'
+    module: 'Use Azure Machine Learning Inferencing with Azure Database for PostgreSQL'
 ---

 # Perform Inference using Azure Machine Learning